54skyxenon/54skyxenon.github.io/content/blog/recruiting-2021.md

 ---

 My biggest takeaway from working in industry for the first time is that coding never takes long if you carefully plan out your thoughts.
-The resulting code should be precise and unverbose, and I try to incorporate that when interviewing as well.
+The resulting code should be concise, and I abide by this philosophy in coding interviews as well.

 Read the 2022 sequel [[here]](../recruiting-2022)